October 2015 Speaker of the United States House of Representatives election: Candidates

 Citing opposition from within the Republican Party, as well as fallout from controversial comments he made about the United States House Select Committee on Benghazi, McCarthy dropped out of the race on October 8.
 This unexpected move came without warning as House Republicans were preparing to vote on who would be their nominee for speaker, a vote which Boehner subsequently postponed.
 Thomas Massie and Peter T. King referred to the House as a "banana republic".
 Massie also criticized Boehner for postponing the election, saying they "called off the election because they didn’t like the result," which was echoed by Tom Rice, Louie Gohmert, and Justin Amash.
 McMorris Rodgers and Conference Vice Chairwoman Lynn Jenkins defended Boehner, saying the matter was handled properly, as conference rules give him sole discretion.
 Rich Lowry of National Review asked McCarthy in a phone interview if the House was governable, to which McCarthy replied "I don’t know.
 Sometimes you have to hit rock bottom."
 Charlie Dent, a Republican from Pennsylvania who had supported McCarthy, suggested that if Republicans were unable to agree on a candidate, the best option might be for a bipartisan coalition to select a speaker.
+Kevin McCarthy would remain as the House Majority Leader until 2019, after Republicans lost the majority in the House of Representatives.
+McCarthy went on to be elected House Minority Leader where he became the leader of the House Republican conference.
+He was unanimously re-elected Minority Leader in 2021, and led Republicans to victory winning back the House of Representatives in the November 2022 elections, albeit by a narrower margin then originally expected.
+McCarthy would launch his second bid for House Speaker, which he ultimately won after 15 ballots of voting.
+He served in the position from January 7, 2023 until October 3, 2023, where he was removed via a Motion to Vacate.

 The announcement immediately set off a renewed effort to recruit Ryan as a candidate.
 Boehner personally called Ryan twice to ask him to run, and Chaffetz said that he would not run against Ryan if he chose to enter the race.
 Ryan also received calls from Mitt Romney and Trey Gowdy, among others, encouraging him to run for speaker.
 Additional Ryan endorsements came from Wisconsin Senator Ron Johnson, 2016 Republican presidential frontrunner Donald Trump, and House Majority Whip Steve Scalise from Louisiana.
 On October 9, close aides of Ryan confirmed that Ryan was reconsidering the possibility of a run.